MODULE 5 || Identification Of Dangerous Goods

 This module is designed to provide a brief insight into how shippers identify a Dangerous Good that they intend to transport by air as cargo / freight.

 First a shipper must have a Material Safety Data Sheet (MSDS) that classifies the specific Dangerous Good they intend to transport.
-From module 2, you may remember that a Material Safety Data Sheet (MSDS) will include detailed information on the procedures to be adopted in the event of an emergency - among other information.
-A specific Proper Shipping Name and UN Number unique to the Dangerous Good will also be included.
+From Module 2, you may remember that a Material Safety Data Sheet (MSDS) will include detailed information on the procedures to be adopted in the event of an emergency - among other information.
+A specific Proper Shipping Name (PSN) and a UN Number unique to the Dangerous Good will also be included.

-Dangerous Goods must be assigned to one of the proper shipping names (PSN) listed in Table 4.2 - List of Dangerous Goods within the IATA DGR.
-These are commonly known as the "blue pages" and examples will be provided on pages 2 and 3 of this Module.
-There are approximately 3000 proper shipping names listed in the blue pages, and they all have a United Nation (UN) number or identification (ID) number.
+There are over 3000 proper shipping names listed in the blue pages, and they all have a United Nation (UN) number or identification (ID) number.
 UN numbers range from zero to 8000.
 In some cases where a UN number has not been assigned, a temporary ID number in the 8000 series is allocated until a UN number is assigned.

 Examples of Proper Shipping Names and corresponding UN numbers:

-UN or ID number Proper Shipping Name (PSN)
+UN or ID number | Proper Shipping Name (PSN) |

-UN 1494 Sodium Bromate
+UN 1494 | Sodium Bromate |

-UN 1294 Toluene
+UN 1294 | Toluene |

 Note: If you suspect anyone is transporting a Dangerous Good, remember it is the passenger or shipper's responsibility to prove to you that the item in question is safe to travel.